Ernesto Igel: Early life

 Born to a family of merchants in Vienna, Austria, Igel was the eldest of five children.
 At 15, he got his first job at an import-export company.
 At 21, he was drafted to the Austrian army to fight in World War I. He was sent to Romania, where he served as a management assistant.

 Career

 After the war, Igel moved to Brazil in 1920, when he was 26 years old.
 He then established the company Ernesto Igel & Cia., an importer of tableware, sanitary metals, stoves and heaters for use with pipeline gas.
 During his trips to Europe, Igel got to work with the then-new gas bottling technology for domestic use.

-On 30 August 1937, Igel founded Empresa Brasileira de Gáz a Domicílio Ltda.
+On 30 August 1937, Igel founded Empresa Brasileira de Gás a Domicílio Ltda.
 The following year, in September 1938, the company's IPO set the start of Ultragaz S.A.
 After that, the company extended its operations and began to conduct business throughout Brazil.

 Personal life

 Igel married Margaret Hartman, also Austrian, with whom he had two children, Pery and Daisy Igel.
-The businessman headed the administration of their companies until 1959, when he named his son, Pery Igel, as the new head of Ultragaz.
+The businessman headed the administration of their companies until 1959, when he named his son Pery as the new head of Ultragaz.